determined-ai/determined/docs/model-dev-guide/model-management/checkpoints.rst

  Querying Checkpoints
 **********************

 The :class:`~determined.experimental.client.Experiment` class is a reference to an experiment.
-The reference contains the :meth:`~determined.experimental.client.Experiment.top_checkpoint` method.
-Without arguments, the method will check the experiment configuration searcher field for the ``metric`` and ``smaller_is_better`` values.
+Within this class, there is a :meth:`~determined.experimental.client.Experiment.list_checkpoints` method.
+When called without arguments, this returns the experiment's checkpoints in sorted order using the ``metric`` and ``smaller_is_better`` values from the experiment configuration’s searcher field.
 These values are used to sort the experiment's checkpoints by validation performance.
-The searcher settings in the following snippet from an experiment configuration file will result in checkpoints being sorted by the loss metric in ascending order.
+As an example, the searcher settings in the following experiment configuration file snippet will result in checkpoints being sorted by the loss metric in ascending order.

 .. code:: yaml